Russia to hold biggest war games in nearly four decades

 Shoigu this month announced the start of snap combat readiness checks in central and eastern military districts ahead of the planned exercise.

-“Imagine 36,000 armoured vehicles - tanks, armoured personnel carriers and armoured infantry vehicles - moving and working simultaneously, and that all this, naturally, is being tested in conditions as close as possible to military ones,” agencies quoted Shoigu as saying on Tuesday.
+“Imagine 36,000 armoured vehicles - tanks, armoured personnel carriers and armoured infantry vehicles - moving and working simultaneously, and that all this, naturally, is being tested in conditions as close as possible to military ones,” Shoigu said on Tuesday.

-Additional reporting by Katya Golubkova and Andrey Kuzmin in Moscow and Robin Emmott in Brussels; Editing by Alison Williams
+Additional reporting by Katya Golubkova and Andrey Kuzmin in Moscow, Robin Emmott in Brussels and Elaine Lies in Tokyo; Editing by Alison Williams